SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Problem: Change Book Author

-The next task is to execute a "PUT" command.
+The next task is to execute the "PUT" command.

-In our case we have to change the author’s name to "New author was assigned".
+In our case, we have to change the author’s name to "New author was assigned".

 The JSON body should be in the following format: